Jake Worth

 • Write down the solution.

 From a mind like Feynman’s, this advice can feel insulting.
-Of course you wrote down the solution– you’re an actual genius!
+Of course you just wrote down the solution– you’re a genius!

 What can we learn from Dr. Feynman?
 In this post, I’d like to explain how I’ve used this advice to solve hard problems.